michaeldll/desenha/README.md

 # desenha
 A barebones WebGL library.
-Heavily inspired by https://webglfundamentals.org/ and OGL.
+Inspired by https://webglfundamentals.org/ and [OGL](https://github.com/oframe/ogl).
 You probably shouldn't use this.

 ## Example :